Wave, Particle, or a Third Possibility?: Microscopic Time and Macroscopic Time

-The question arises as to how the behavior of a clustor appears to a macroscopic observer in a Newtonian world.
-The theory of discrete extension specifies the behavior of a clustor by providing an equation~\eqref{world-line 1dof} for the clustor's world-line.
+The question arises as to how the behavior of a DEO appears to a macroscopic observer in a Newtonian world.
+The theory of discrete extension specifies the behavior of a DEO by providing an equation~\eqref{world-line 1dof} for the DEO's world-line.
 The time variable in this equation is specific to the theory of discrete extension and has no \emph{a~priori} connection to the time variable of Newtonian theory.
-Furthermore, this world-line inhabits the passive, static realm of space-time and therefore does not, by itself, reveal the active, unfolding dynamics of the clustor.
-An active view of the clustor's behavior must be generated by sweeping a line of simultaneity through space-time and noting the progression of its intersections with the clustor's world-line.
+Furthermore, this world-line inhabits the passive, static realm of space-time and therefore does not, by itself, reveal the active, unfolding dynamics of the DEO.
+An active view of the DEO's behavior must be generated by sweeping a line of simultaneity through space-time and noting the progression of its intersections with the DEO's world-line.
 To determine the unfolding dynamics as seen by a macroscopic observer, the line of simultaneity must be swept at a rate that represents the uniform flow of Newtonian time.
 To accomplish this goal, a relation must be found between the time variable of the theory of discrete extension and the time variable of Newtonian theory.
 Such a relation can be determined as follows.